corda/corda/docs/source/cryptoservice-configuration.rst

 When starting Corda the environment variables ``FXPKCS11_CFG`` and ``FXPKCS11_MODULE`` need to be set as detailed in Futurex's documentation.
 Corda must be running with the system property ``java.library.path`` pointing to the directory that contains the FutureX binaries (e.g. ``libfxjp11.so`` for Linux).
-Additionaly, The JAR containing the Futurex JCA provider must be put on the class path, or copied to the node's ``drivers`` directory.
+Additionaly, The JAR containing the Futurex JCA provider (version 3.1) must be put on the class path, or copied to the node's ``drivers`` directory.

 Azure KeyVault